Docaro

 What is a Board Resolution in the United States?

-A board resolution is a formal document that records the decisions or actions approved by a corporation's board of directors during a meeting or through unanimous written consent.
-It serves as an official endorsement of key corporate matters, such as approving mergers, appointing officers, or authorizing financial transactions, ensuring clarity and accountability in decision-making.
-In corporate governance, board resolutions play a crucial role by providing a legal record that aligns the company's operations with shareholder interests and regulatory compliance.
+A board resolution is a formal document that records the decisions and actions approved by a corporation's board of directors during a meeting.
+It serves as an official record of the board's collective agreement on key matters, ensuring clarity and accountability in corporate operations.

 When Should You Use a Board Resolution?